 Finally, HATDS is an affiliate member of the Country Dance and Song Society and Texas International Folk Dancers, two organizations with similar missions but with a wider scope.

-In accordance with state law, HATDS holds an annual meeting of the membership where short “state of the corporation” reports are given and a new board of directors is introduced, or in some years, elected.
-This meeting usually occurs in May.
+In accordance with state law, HATDS holds an annual meeting of the membership where short state of the organization reports are given and a new board of directors is introduced, or in some years, elected.
+The annual meeting usually occurs in May.